 Sometimes trains become delayed and run late - even in Switzerland!
 However what is important is how the train operator reacts / treats the passengers to help ensure they suffer minimal inconvenience.

 Meanwhile here in Britain the system works in the opposite way and with the exception perhaps of the few connections which are guaranteed in the timetable the system is designed to financially penalise (by fining) British train operators if they hold their trains to await late running services.
 This policy can and occasionally does leave some passengers stranded.
-This arrangement gives rise to the assumption that as long as train operators are making money, the stock market is doing well and shareholders are earning big dividends, so thats all that matters.
+This arrangement gives rise to the assumption that as long as train operators are making money, the stock market is doing well and shareholders are earning big dividends, so all is well.
+The inconvenience to passengers from missed connections and consequential late arrivals is seen as being of secondary importance.
+If they are fortunate the passengers will be able to claim compensation.

 A train can be seen in the station (more easily perhaps on the clickable larger version of this image).